-Not only does your air conditioner help you to stay comfortable, it’s also vital to your health through the extreme temperatures of summer.
-For that reason, when the cold air quits blowing or the system won’t turn on at all, you’re not in a position to look around for several days.
+Not only does your air conditioner make you comfortable, it’s also vital to your health through the extreme temperatures of summer.
+For that reason, when the cool air quits blowing or the system won’t turn on at all, you’re don’t have time to look around for a few days.

-When your AC goes out in the heat of the summer, you might not have time to call around for competing quotes or research how much you may have to pay.
-Not being sure how much you can expect to pay when the AC service expert knocks on your door can be intimidating, so we’re here to show you some price ranges on some common services so you won’t be alarmed when Strand Brothers Service Experts comes to get you cool and comfortable again.
+When your air conditioning dies in the extreme temperatures of the summer, you might not have time to call around for different quotes or research how much you may have to pay.
+Not being sure how much it may cost when the air conditioning service expert knocks on your door can be intimidating, so we’re here to show you a few price ranges on some common services so you won’t be alarmed when Strand Brothers Service Experts comes to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300